Abdication of Margrethe II: Ceremony at Christiansborg Palace

 After the proclamation, gun salutes were fired from the Sixtus Battery on Holmen, Copenhagen.
 At Amalienborg, the royal standard was lowered at Christian IX's Palace and raised at Frederik VIII's Palace to mark the King's accession.
 The King and Queen then returned from Christiansborg Palace to their residence in Amalienborg in the Golden Wedding Anniversary Coach, escorted by the Guard Hussar Regiment's mounted squadron.
 After arriving at Amalienborg, the royal family appeared on the balcony of Frederik VIII's Palace.

 At 17:00, royal colours were transferred from Christian IX's Palace to Frederik VIII's Palace to mark the change of monarch.
 At the Yellow Palace, a book of congratulations was set up from 15:00 to 19:00, to allow the public to send greetings to the King.
 A congratulation list was also opened on the website of the Danish royal house.

 To mark the change of monarch, flags were flown from all state buildings and state ships throughout the Danish Realm on 14 January 2024.

 Changes in royal titles

-Following his accession, Crown Prince Frederik has been styled as "HM The King", and Crown Princess Mary became "HM The Queen".
+Following his accession, Frederik X has been styled as "HM The King", and Mary became "HM The Queen".
 The royal couple are henceforth known as the King and Queen of Denmark.
 Their son Christian, who became the heir apparent, is referred to as "HRH Crown Prince Christian".

-Queen Margrethe II retained the style "Her Majesty" and became known as "HM Queen Margrethe".
+Margrethe II retained the style "Her Majesty" and became known as "HM Queen Margrethe".
 She also became eligible to be installed as regent in the event of the incapacity of the King and Crown Prince Christian.
 As regent, Margrethe can perform the duties of the head of state on certain occasions, such as during Frederik and Christian's stays abroad.